Home » My Victory in Christ: A Song Born at a Bus Stop in Tampa

-I was standing at the bus stop in Tampa, FL early one morning, only a few months after being healed of Dissociative Identity Disorder.
+I was standing at the bus stop in Tampa, Florida early one morning, only a few months after being healed of Dissociative Identity Disorder.
 The aftermath of that healing had left me reeling, but I kept my face set on the Lord.
 He had told me to leave everything and return to Tampa to finish Bible school, so I held to His word.

 Fighting back tears, I sang my prayer.
 Again and again, I sang it—and as I did, strength returned.
 Peace settled in.
 The promises of God rose to the surface, reminding me how temporary the struggles of this world are in light of eternity.